Proven-Paradox/shaper-system/Handbook.md

 //If this isn’t doing enough, maybe I need to increase both this and Enduring Protector benefits?

 #### Defensive Lock
-When being attacked by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
+When being targetted by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
 This increases the Upkeep of Lock On by 1.

 #### Double Ward
 When you use [Ward](#ward), you may choose to increase the cost to 3.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.